lrea17/Ski-Resort-Booking-Application-21/README.md

 - As a user, I want to be able to select a guest and add a pass to their guest profile
 - As a user, I want to be able to select a guest and add a reservation for a ski day
 - As a user, I want to be able to select a guest and cancel a reservation for ski day
-- As a user, I want to be able to select a day and view all the reservations for that day
+- As a user, I want to be able to view all the reservations for that day